inab/rd-connect-user-management/README-API.md

 	* `PUT /groups`: It creates a new group / role.
 The input must be a JSON document following [groupValidation.json](libs/RDConnect/groupValidation.json) JSON schema.

 	* `GET /groups/:group_id`: It returns the group which matches the record, or 404 if not found.
+It follows [groupValidation.json](libs/RDConnect/groupValidation.json) JSON schema.

 	* `POST /groups/:group_id`: It modifies an existing group features, but not its members or owners.
 The input must be a JSON document following [groupValidation.json](libs/RDConnect/groupValidation.json) JSON schema (but not enforcing the existence of all the keys).
 Those keys whose value is `null` will be removed.